igsekor/docker-seeds/flutter/README.md

-# The image for develope any app on Flutter
+# The image for developing any app on Flutter in Docker container

 The dev container is based on the Docket image 'matspfeiffer/flutter'.

 ## Working with repository